Tickets are now available at The Bookworm. All tickets for regular events include a free drink (not applicable to Kids Events and Workshops).

 Identity and Place 6 pm

 Identity is a familiar subject for many of this festival’s writers.
 Be it the intertwined identities that constitute modern multicultural societies, the isolation and displacement experienced by the first-generation immigrant, or the feeling of being caught between worlds, these are issues only increasing in relevance as our world constricts.
 A star-studded literary panel will discuss how their understanding of identity shapes themselves, their worldview, and their works.
+Moderated by Edward Gargan, former New York Times bureau chief in West Africa, India, Hong Kong, and China.
 This event is brought to you with the kind support of Laurie and Kevin O’Donnell.

 Translation Slam 8 pm